-Hypertension is a disorder related to elevation of blood pressure in the arteries.
-It is a chronic disorder which may lead to cardiovascular problems if not managed well.
+Hypertension is a disorder related to the elevation of blood pressure in the arteries.
+It is a chronic disorder that may lead to cardiovascular problems if not managed well.

 Blood pressure between 120/80 is considered normal and blood pressure of 130/80 or above is considered high.

 Symptoms of hypertension may or may not be visible.
 Nearly half of the population suffering from it is not even aware of the problem.
 At times, a person may get to know about his/her condition during a hypertensive crisis.
 In order to avoid such situations, doctors recommend regular medical check-ups for all.